emadr-03/Code-Smell-Dataset/README.md

 - `TemporaryField/`

 ##### `src/smellybytype/unannotated/`
 Mirrors the structure of `annotated/` but **without annotations**.
 Each subdirectory contains a `BankAccountSmelly.java` demonstrating only that specific code smell.
+Since the relevant classes are those used for analysis by LLMs, the names of the packages that contain them are meant to mask the code smell present inside.

 #### 5. `src/utility/`
 Contains supporting classes that are used by the BankAccount implementations throughout the dataset.